Please note our GP practices will be closed on January 1st 2025 for New Years Day.

 Quartile | Women | Men | ||||

-It is important to note that the vast majority of senior staff, which includes our practice operations managers and executive team, are women (78%).
-Although GP partners are not included in gender pay gap reporting, 74% (14 out of 19) of our partners are also female.
+It is important to note that most of our senior staff, which includes our practice operations managers and executive team, are women.
+Although GP partners are not included in gender pay gap reporting, the vast majority are also female.

 Summary